-2. Scratch Reduction
+Scratch Reduction on Leather Items

 Finished leather, which is commonly used in furniture, may become scratched with pet claws, jewelry, and other sharp items.
-To restore scratched leather, use Leather Honey to recondition the area, restore lost moisture, and camouflage scratches or marks.
+To restore or reduce scratched leather, use Leather Honey to recondition the area, restore lost moisture, and camouflage scratches or marks.
 We advise testing in a discreet area first and applying Leather Honey to the entire piece – instead of spot treating – as conditioning can darken some leather.
 The original color often returns over time.

 Aside conditioning to repair damage, leather needs to be conditioned regularly to restore lost moisture and keep the fibers flexible, preventing damage.
-Apply Leather Honey Leather Conditioner to the leather surface in thin coats, using a lint-free cloth, paint brush, foam sponge or even you rhands.
-Allow the conditioner to absorb for at least two hours (preferably 24) and wipe off any excess conditioner using a clean lint-free cloth.
+Apply Leather Honey Leather Conditioner to the leather surface in thin coats, using a lint-free cloth, paint brush, foam sponge or even you hands.
+Allow the conditioner to absorb for at least 2 hours (preferably 24) and wipe off any excess conditioner using a clean lint-free cloth.

-5. Fill or Patch
+Fill or Patch Holes in Leather

-Restoring a water-damaged leather can be a tough job but manageable.
+Restoring a water-damaged leather item can be a tough job but manageable.
 If the leather is soaked in water, the best way to keep it dry is to wipe the water using a dry cloth.
 Avoid using heat to dry the wet surface as it will only cause further damage.
 Time is the best remedy, followed by Leather Honey.
 Water damage can leave leather dry and brittle, so you’ll want to restore lost moisture by conditioning.

 If you've used Leather Honey, we'd love to see the results.